AIRSEALING AMERICA, LLC

-We test a home for air leaks (i.e. drafts) using a blower door, and test the safety of the home through combustion safety testing.
+We provide air leakage testing using a blower door and Infrared scanning, and test the safety of the home through combustion safety testing.
 Once testing is complete, we can proceed to airseal and insulate a home's attic, walls and cellar.
 Energy efficiency is improved.

 AirSealing America, LLC was contacted on behalf of the town of Concord, MA and asked to participate in the "green your heat Concord" program.
 Contact us for more information.

 Most homes leak air and drive up utility bills as a result.
-The annoying leaks around windows and doors pale in comparison to the hidden leaks (thermal bypasses) in walls, basements and attics.
+The annoying leaks around windows and doors pale in comparison to the hidden leaks (thermal bypasses) in attics, basements and walls.
 Read what Fine Homebuilding Magazine has to say about bypasses.